ZwavhudiM/Biodiversity-Analysis-/README.md

 ## Objectives
 - Clean and analyze biodiversity data
 - Identify trends in endangered species
-- Visualize insights using Python and Power BI
+- Visualize insights using Python
 - Communicate findings clearly

 ## Tools Used